From exceptional collections to motivic decompositions via noncommutative motives: Examples of full exceptional collections

 \subsection{Fano threefolds}

 In this family of examples we assume that $k$ is algebraically closed and of characteristic zero.
-Fano threefolds $X$ have been classified by Iskovskih and Mori-Mukai into $105$ different deformation classes; see \cite{Isk,Isk1,MoMu}.
+Fano threefolds have been classified by Iskovskih and Mori-Mukai into $105$ different deformation classes; see \cite{Isk,Isk1,MoMu}.
 Making use of Orlov's results, Ciolli~\cite{Cio} constructed for each one of the $59$ Fano threefolds $X$ which have vanishing odd cohomology a full exceptional collection on $\cD^b(X)$ of length equal to the rank of the even cohomology.
-By combining these results with Corollary~\ref{cor:main} we obtain then the following characterization: \begin{corollary} Let $X$ be a Fano threefold.
-Then, the derived category $\cD^b(X)$ admits a full exceptional collection if and only if the odd cohomology of $X$~vanishes. \end{corollary} By Theorem~\ref{thm:main} we conclude also that for each one of the $59$ Fano threefolds which have vanishing odd cohomology the associated Chow motive decomposes into a direct sum of tensor powers of the Lefschetz motive.
+By combining these results with Corollary~\ref{cor:main} we obtain the following characterization: \begin{corollary} Let $X$ be a Fano threefold.
+Then, the derived category $\cD^b(X)$ admits a full exceptional collection if and only if the odd cohomology of $X$~vanishes. \end{corollary}

-We would like to mention that the motivic decomposition of a Fano threefold $X$ was computed by Gorchinskiy-Guletskii~\cite{GoGu}.
-As explained in {\em loc.~cit.}, we have

-where $M^1(X)$ and $M^5(X)$ are the Picard and Albanese motives respectively, $b=b_2(X)=b_4(X)$ is the Betti number, and $J$ is a certain abelian variety defined over $k$, which is isogenous to the intermediate Jacobian $J^2(X)$ if $k=\bbC$.
-Since the motives $M^1(X)$, $M^5(X)$ and $M^1(J)\otimes {\bf L}$ underlie the odd cohomology of $X$ we obtain then the following result: \begin{corollary} Let $X$ be a Fano threefold.
-Then, the bounded derived category $\cD^b(X)$ admits a full exceptional collection if and only if the motives $M^1(X)$, $M^5(X)$ and $M^1(J)$ are trivial. \end{corollary}